raserrano/luckyluke/README.md

 Lucky Luke is a reimplementation of [Dr. Phil](https://gist.github.com/inertia186/61bcc2b821aa5acb24f7fc88921950c7), but instead of voting for new articles, it votes for posts mentioned in the memo field of a `transfer` operation.
 By default, it votes for any `transfer` sent to `booster` but you can configure any bot that receives pay-for-vote transfers.
 You can also set a minimum transfer amount to ignore small amounts.

+#### New Features

+* `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.

 #### Features

 * YAML config.